siddarthgajjar/fastapi-react-tailwind-app/README.md

     npm start
     ```

+### Docker Setup

+To run the application using Docker, follow these steps:

+1. Make sure Docker is installed and running on your machine.

+2. Navigate to the root of your project directory.

+3. Build and start the containers using Docker Compose:
+    ```bash
+    docker-compose up --build
+    ```

+This will build the Docker images for both the backend and frontend, and start the containers.
+You can access your application at `http://localhost:3000`.

 ## Usage

 Once both the backend and frontend servers are running, you can access the application in your web browser at `http://localhost:3000`.